slviajero/tinybasic/README.md

 "DELAY time": time is measured in miliseconds, maximum delay is 32 seconds.

-The pin value is never checked for validity on the basic level.
+The pin value is never checked for validity on the BASIC level.
 For all analog functions the numeric pin values need to be known.
 No translation to the conventinal A0-Ax values is done.
 See https://www.arduino.cc/reference/de/language/functions/analog-io/analogwrite/ for more information.

+Weaknesses and know bugs:

+Error handling is rudimentay.
+Many things are allowed that should be forbidden.
+This is an anarchic piece of software.